English folk and traditional music on the Internet

 Libraries, archives and museums

-The major specialist collection of printed material and sound recordings is the Vaughan Williams Memorial Library of the English Folk Dance and Song Society.
-The Library now has an Online Catalogue, currently containing records for the Leslie Shepard Collection.
-Following this pilot, it will convert and upload existing electronic data, as well as converting its card catalogues and adding new acquisitions directly onto the system.
+The major specialist collection of printed material and sound recordings of all sorts is the Vaughan Williams Memorial Library of the English Folk Dance and Song Society.
+The Library now has an Online Catalogue, currently containing the Leslie Shepard Collection and a large proportion of the books in the library, including new acquisitions and records from the previous in-house electronic database.
+The Library plans to finish converting the card catalogue and to add records for its holdings of periodicals.
 The VWML Online site contains a number of indexes etc which are described in the Discographies, bibliographies and indexes and Song, tune and dance collections sections below.

 The national collection of sound recordings of folk and traditional musics is the World and Traditional Music collection of the British Library Sound Archive.
 Items in it are listed in the British Library Sound Archive Catalogue, available online.
 The Archive's Traditional Music in England Project digitised, catalogued and has made available a number of important collections of English songs and music from the second half of the twentieth century.